substratusai/kubeai/docs/README.md

 See the [full benchmark](./benchmarks/prefix-aware-load-balancing.md) for more details.

-### Simplicity
+### Simplicity and ease of use
-KubeAI does not have other dependencies which makes it easy to deploy and manage in any environment.
+KubeAI does not have other dependencies which makes it possible to deploy and manage in any environment.
 You can deploy models using pre-validated models for specific GPU types.
 This saves you time because you don't have to tweak engine arguments for hours to get